Apple-Seeds/CSharp-Projects/Encrypter/README.md

 		return "_" + (value - 97); // 97 is the ASCII value of 'a', which has the lowest numerical value the encrypted character can have
 	}

-### Specialcase
+### SpecialCase
 	static string SpecialCase(int value){
 		if (value >= 32 && value <= 64)
-			return "+" + (value - 32); // 32 is the ASCII value of ' ', which has the lowest numerical value the encrypted character can have
+			return "+A" + (value - 32); // 32 is the ASCII value of ' ', which has the lowest numerical value the encrypted character can have else if (value >= 91 && value <= 96)
-		else if ()
-			-Return a plus sign plus the (value minus 91)
-		+Or, if it's between 123-126,
-			-Return a plus sign plus the (value minus 123) +Else,
-			-Return the character of the given integer value
+			return "+B" + (value - 91); // 91 is the ASCII value of '[', which has the lowest numerical value the encrypted character can have else if (value >= 123 && value <= 126)
+			return "+C" + (value - 91); // 91 is the ASCII value of '{', which has the lowest numerical value the encrypted character can have else
+			return "???";
 		}

+## Implementation
+Implementation went okay.
+While the main bulk of the program wasn't anything too difficult, I did meet some decent trouble with the file reading/writing.
+I have another program that could handle the reading, so that wasn't terribly difficult besides having to wrap it in a try/catch block, which took me a minute to get working *(I tried just putting the file accessing into the block, but it didn't like that too much!)*.
+It was the rewriting that went wrong.

+At least, sort of.
+The writing to the file actually went just fine!
+I did realize I'd forgotten the letters for the special characters, but past that it got the encryption just right!
+The only issue is that it added a newline on the end of each character when it saved each line, and I couldn't quite figure out how to trim those off.
+There is a `Trim()` function, but that only works for specific strnigs, and all my attempts to just add one line at a time to the file were in vain.
+Maybe one day I'll figure it out, but for the time being despite all my documenation searching and atempts I couldn't get it to cooperate.
+Thankfully, I think the decrypter should be just fine if I build it right.

+## Testing
+From the old assignment, I have two .txt files in a `data` folder that have unencrypted text.
+While I don't have an encrypted version, I was able to pull up those given text files and the outputted one, and I went through and compared the output with the character sheet above, and there wasn't any issue!
+So I think for the most part it works just fine.
+Minus the aforementioned issues, which I suppose I can come back to if I ever figure them out.